whoever11/u1_lab_dom_color_switcherLAB/readme.md

 Update the `script.js` file such that when a user clicks on one of the colored dots the background color of the entire page changes to match that dot.
 You should not need to change any HTML or CSS.

-Hint: Classes for each color have already been defined in `style.css`.
+**Hint**: Classes for each color have already been defined in `style.css`.
 Using these will DRY up your code considerably.